tarsjoris/x-air/README.md

 # XTouch

 A JVM (Kotlin) proxy-tool that sits between a Behringer X-Touch controller and a Behringer X-Air XR18 digital mixer.
-It monitors what buttons are clicked on the X-Touch, and controls the X-Air-Edit app.
+It monitors what buttons are pressed on the X-Touch, and it controls the X-Air-Edit app.

 ## Purpose